straup/recipes/recipes/desserts/petit-pot-au-chocolat.md

 4. Place the ramekins in an 8-inch baking pan.
 Fill the pan with enough hot water to rise halfway up the sides of the ramekins.
 Bake in the oven until slightly puffed and spongy, 45 to 60 minutes.
 Remove from the pan to cool.
-Refrigerate for at least 6 hours.
+Refrigerate for at least **6 hours**.
 Bring back to room temperature before serving.

 Fine print